 What is Glutamate?

-Glutamate is our body's most abundant amino acid (building blocks of protein and is made and stored in muscle tissue.
-It is also made by glial cells in the brain and is necessary for making GABA (1, 2).
-GABA is the "calming" neurotransmitter involved in sleep, relaxation, anxiety regulation, and muscle function.
+Glutamate is our body's most abundant amino acid (building blocks of protein) and is made and stored in muscle tissue.
+It is also produced by glial cells in the brain and is necessary for making GABA (1, 2).
+GABA is a neurotransmitter involved in sleep, relaxation, and muscle function.

-Glutamate acts as an energy source in the brain, which helps regulate the body's energy homeostasis (4, 5).
-It is essential for proper brain function, can bind to multiple receptors in the central nervous system, and is involved in more than 90% of all excitatory functions in the brain (3, 2).
+Glutamate acts as an energy source in the brain, which may help regulate the body's energy balance (4, 5).
+It is essential for proper brain function, can bind to multiple receptors in the central nervous system, and is involved in many excitatory functions in the brain (3, 2).

 *Note: An excitatory neurotransmitter excites or stimulates a nerve cell, making it more likely that the chemical message will continue to move from nerve cell to nerve cell and not be stopped.